 The page has been translated by Gen AI.

-Security Requirements Analysis and Design Principles
+Security Requirements Analytics and Design Principles

-Security Requirements Analysis and Design Principles
+Security Requirements Analytics and Design Principles

 Regulatory compliance and security requirements

-In particular, public institutions and the financial sector must follow separate cloud adoption guidelines.
+Especially public institutions and the financial sector must follow separate cloud adoption guidelines.

 Therefore, to effectively protect an organization’s information assets from various security threats, a systematic management approach is required.